aryanjaindigitie/react-threekit/README.md

     }
 ```

-### Sections
+### Layouts

-Sections are organizational components that we can use to organize the layout of our configurator.
-Sections are especially useful in breaking up large sets of attributes or information into smaller, more digestible portions.
+Layouts are organizational components that we can use to organize the layout of our configurator.
+Layouts are especially useful in breaking up large sets of attributes or information into smaller, more digestible portions.

 #### Accordian